Shakopee Mdewakanton Sioux Community: US-Dakota War of 1862

-Mass execution and hardship
+Defeat and hardship

-The US Army suppressed and defeated the Dakota warriors.
-It conducted the largest mass execution in United States history, executing by hanging 38 Dakota men in Mankato, Minnesota, on December 26, 1862.
-The remaining Dakota were forced to walk more than 100 miles to Fort Snelling, where they were held in a concentration camp through the winter.
+The US Army defeated the Dakota rebellion and in the aftermath conducted the largest domestic execution carried out under color of law in the history of the United States: hanging 38 Dakota men in Mankato, Minnesota, on December 26, 1862.
+The remaining Dakota were forced to walk more than 100 miles to Fort Snelling, where they were held in a prison camp through the winter.
 In 1863 Congress rescinded all treaties with the Dakota and ordered their removal from Minnesota.

-Finally, in 1886, Congress established the Shakopee Mdewakanton Reservation, Prairie Island Indian Community Reservation, Upper Sioux Indian Reservation, and Lower Sioux Indian Reservation for the Dakota who never left Minnesota.
+It wasn't until 1886 that Congress established the Shakopee Mdewakanton Reservation, Prairie Island Indian Community Reservation, Upper Sioux Indian Reservation, and Lower Sioux Indian Reservation for the Dakota who never left Minnesota.
 But for the next century, life for the Dakota people was one of poverty and hardship.

-Mid-20th century to present: Revitalization
+Revitalization

 In 1969 the Shakopee Mdewakanton Sioux Community gained federal recognition as a tribe.
 They created a government and developed an economic system.
 In 1982 the tribe opened Little Six Bingo Palace (later Little Six Casino) after Indian gaming was allowed on reservation lands in states that had gaming laws.
 In 1992 it opened the Mystic Lake Casino Hotel.
 These enterprises have generated revenues that the tribe has invested in other economic development, tribal welfare, and philanthropy.

-SMSC Gaming enterprise
+A bison herd was established on 165 acres in 2023.

+Economic enterprises

 The SMSC Gaming Enterprise includes Little Six Casino and Mystic Lake Casino Hotel.
 With a total of 4,100 employees, the SMSC, Mystic Lake Casino Hotel, and Little Six Casino combined make up the largest employer in Scott County.

 On June 4, 2012, the SMSC and Canterbury Park, a horse racing track, announced a ten-year cooperative marketing agreement.
 The agreement called for the SMSC Gaming Enterprise to create the Mystic Lake Purse Enhancement Fund, which would increase horse racing purses at Canterbury Park by $75 million over the ten years.
 Edward Stevenson, CEO of the SMSC Gaming Enterprise announced that the agreement would also create new joint marketing opportunities between Canterbury Park and Mystic Lake Casino Hotel, with the Park receiving $8.5 million in payments for these marketing ventures over the course of the agreement.
 The Mystic Lake Derby was established in 2012 as a new purse race, and the Mystic Lake Mile in 2013.
 Prior to the start of the 2013 race season, a new tote board was erected at the racetrack.